 – Multiple living areas in one home.

-A lot of new home buyers are now following the trend toward ‘future-proofing’ their new home design.
+A lot of new home buyers are trending towards ‘future-proofing’ their new home design.
 That is, designs that allow, with a small amount of renovation work, a former living area to be converted into sleeping accommodation with bathroom access, for example.
 Homes with versatile spaces that can be used in different ways and accommodate multi-generational living will continue to be in high demand in the coming years.

 Allworth Homes ‘Lydden’ design being case in point.
 The downstairs living room backs onto a wet area.
 The space can be easily converted into accommodation as the wall between the room and the plumbing layout in the adjacent wet area have been designed in such a way as to make the change as simple as possible.